guozanhua/emotient-python/README.md

 	    	print(media.id)

-## Batch Tasks

-Upload and download analytics for multiple videos with these scripts: <https://github.com/emotient/Samples>

 ## Contributing
 1. [Fork it](https://github.com/emotient/emotient-python) and clone
-2. Create your script branch with `git checkout -b my-new-script`
+2. Create your script branch with `git checkout -b my-edit`
-3. Commit your changes with `git commit -am 'Add some script'`
+3. Commit your changes with `git commit -am 'Add some edit'`
-4. Push to the branch with `git push origin my-new-script`
+4. Push to the branch with `git push origin my-edit`
-5. Create a new Pull Request.
+5. Create a new Pull Request

 ## Support